tsinghua-fib-lab/pycityagent/README.md

 <a id="license"></a>
 ## 📄 License

-CityAgent is licensed under the MIT License.
+AgentSociety is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---